Professor

 College of Humanities, Arts and Social Sciences

-Chris Hay is Professor of Drama at the Flinders Drama Centre, a position he took up in 2022 after previous appointments at the National Institute of Dramatic Art (NIDA), the University of New England (UNE), and the University of Queensland (UQ).
-He is an Australian theatre and cultural historian, whose work examines funded cultural output for what it can tell us about national anxieties and preoccupations.
-His new book, Contemporary Australian Playwriting: Re-visioning the Nation on the Mainstage co-written with Stephen Carleton, was published by Routledge in 2022.
+Chris is an Australian theatre and cultural historian, whose work examines funded cultural output for what it can tell us about national anxieties and preoccupations.
+His book, Contemporary Australian Playwriting: Re-visioning the Nation on the Mainstage co-written with Stephen Carleton, was published by Routledge in 2022.
+Between 2020 and 2025, Chris held a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council for his project on the origins of live performance subsidy in Australia between 1949 and 1975.

 As a theatre director, Chris is particularly interested in German Modernism.
-His recent work directing students includes Frank Wedekind’s Spring Awakening in his own translation at UNE, and Max Frisch’s The Arsonists at UQ.
-He works with the unique identity practice pioneered by Kristine Landon-Smith, in a collaboration they began at NIDA, and they have co-published in acting manuals including Stages of Reckoning: Antiracist and Decolonial Actor Training.
+His recent work directing students includes Frank Wedekind’s Spring Awakening in his own translation at the University of New England, and Max Frisch’s The Arsonists at the University of Queensland.
+He works with the unique identity practice pioneered by Kristine Landon-Smith in a collaboration they began at the National Institute of Dramatic Art (NIDA), and they have co-published in acting manuals including Stages of Reckoning: Antiracist and Decolonial Actor Training.

 PhD, University of Sydney